Macphail's Desk The Island Register's

 or Margaret Adams, Elmsdale, P.E.I., C0B 1K0; telephone 902-853-2632.

 NOTE: This volume covers the communities.
-A second volume is currently being written on the families who lived in Elmsdale, Elmsdale West, and Brockton between 1837 and 2006.
+See below: The second volume has been released 2010 on the families who lived in Elmsdale, Elmsdale West, and Brockton between 1837 and 2006.

 Aug 08, 2006